liuchbryan/oce-dataset/README.md

 The projects uses `pyenv` and `poetry` for package management.
 Before you start, please ensure you have `gcc`, `make`, and `pip` installed.

+## Loading the dataset
+The notebook uses the parquet form of the dataset.
+Download the `*.parquet` file and place it in the `data` directory.

 ## Installing `pyenv`